bobuzy/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ### Objective:
 Write a Bash script that displays:
-- The content of the current directory.
+- All regular files of the current directory.
 - In a list format.
 - Where only the part of the name after the first dash is displayed (refer to the example).

-The objective is to practice using for loops in Bash scripting to list directory contents and manipulate file names.
+The objective is to practice using for loops in Bash scripting to list directory files(excluding sub_directories and hidden files) and manipulate file names.

 ### Solution Code (`8-for_ls`)
-The provided Bash script utilizes a for loop to list all contents in the current directory, displaying only the part of the name after the first dash.
+The provided Bash script utilizes a for loop to list all all regular files in the current directory, displaying only the part of the name after the first dash.
 Here's how the code works:

 1. The script uses a for loop to iterate through each file (`$file`) in the current directory.
 2. Inside the loop, an `if` statement checks if `$file` is a regular file (`-f "$file"`) and if it's not a hidden file (`[[ "$file" != .* ]]`).
 Hidden files start with a dot (`.`) in Unix-like systems.
 3. If the file meets the conditions, the script extracts the part of the name after the first dash (`-`) using the `cut` command and stores it in the variable `name`.
 4. The script then echoes (`echo "$name"`) the modified name, displaying it in a list format.
 5. The loop continues until all files in the directory have been processed, listing only the desired parts of the file names after the first dash.

-Note: Hidden files are excluded from the output as per the requirements.